 μISV under the company name

-I have worked in many different areas of IT, both administratively as manager and SCRUM master, but mostly as developer on various projects, Linux sysadmin or git monger.
+I have worked in many different areas of IT, both administratively as manager, PM and SCRUM master, but mostly as developer on various projects, Linux sysadmin or git monger.

 I'm married to Tina Blum, who also dabbel in IT.
 We have two children Liva and